hyperledger/iroha-2-docs/src/guide/configure/working-with-the-keys.md

 ## Creating and using the keys

 ::: warning
-We have several code tutorials and an article about [public-key cryptography](./keys.html).
+We have created several code tutorials and an article about [public-key cryptography](./keys.html).
 Despite us using `JSON` in tutorial examples to store the keys plainly, this approach is only used for demonstration purposes because you need a more secure one for production use.
 Iroha 2 will directly support better practices with time.

 Your case may not require us to roll out the new features since you’ll probably use it as a framework in your blockchain setup and can partially implement your solution.
 :::